 For the glaze

-- In the bowl of a stand mixer or another large mixing bowl combine 2 cups + 2 tbsp warm milk, 6 eggs, 1 tbsp yeast, 2 cups sugar, warm melted butter, ½ tsp salt, ½ cup sour cream and 1 tsp vanilla.
-Add 4 cups flour to make a batter consistency of sour cream.
+- In the bowl of a stand mixer or another large mixing bowl combine warm milk, eggs, yeast, sugar, warm melted butter, salt, sour cream and vanilla.
+Add 480g/4 cups flour to make a batter consistency of sour cream.
 Cover with a cling wrap and a towel and let it rise in a warm place for 2 hours.

-- Add 5 more cups of flour; one cup at a time or until the dough no longer sticks to your hands to make a very soft and elastic dough.
-Stir in 1 to 1½ cups of chocolate chips or raisins, candied citrus peel or nuts.
+- Add 600g/5 more cups of flour; one cup at a time or until the dough no longer sticks to your hands to make a very soft and elastic dough.
+Stir in chocolate chips or raisins, candied citrus peel or nuts.
 (Anything you like in your sweet bread).
 Cover and let dough rise another 2 hours in a warm place.
 The rising process will take longer if your house is not very warm.

 - Divide dough evenly into three deep 8" baking pans, that have been well-oiled.
 Try not to handle the dough too much.
 Let dough rise uncovered in a warm place for additional 2 hours or until you see a significant rise.